Division 7A Loan Deed

 She said that she used a commercial lawyer’s old template and that the commercial lawyer did not practice in tax.
 This begs the question of why the lawyer went outside their expertise.
 To add to the insult the lawyer had retired!

-Anyway, the faulty Div 7A Loan Agreement started on 30 June last year.
-If the loan agreement started on 30 June last year and I built a correct Div 7A Loan Deed on your website, a year later, how is this viewed by the ATO?
+The faulty Div 7A Loan Agreement started on 30 June last year.
+If the loan agreement started on 30 June last year, and I built a correct Div 7A Loan Deed on your website a year later, how is this viewed by the ATO?

 A: You can do as many Division 7A Loans as you wish.
 Sadly, the correctly prepared Div 7A Loan only operates ongoing.
-You are stuck with the badly drafted Div 7A loan agreement for the previous year.
+You are stuck with the previous year’s badly drafted Div 7A loan agreement.
 But the new one that you are building on our law firm website overrides the old one and applies for new loans.

 Made an honest Division 7A mistake?

 Law Administration Practice Statement PS LA 2011/29 allows the ATO to exercise discretion on Div 7A deeming matters.
-The statement provides relief for taxpayers who trigger a deemed dividend as a result of an honest mistake or inadvertent omission.
-In section 109RB, the Commissioner has the discretion to either disregard a deemed dividend or allow it to be franked.
+The statement provides relief for taxpayers who trigger a deemed dividend due to an honest mistake or inadvertent omission.
+In section 109RB, the Commissioner can either disregard a deemed dividend or allow it to be franked.

 But it is better not to make a mistake.
-Better to build the Division 7A Loan Agreement.
-And comply with the rules.
-It is never a good idea to rely on the largesse of a government department.
+It is better to build the Division 7A Loan Agreement and comply with the rules.
+Relying on the largesse of a government department is never a good idea.

 History of Division 7A

-On 12 December 2002, Div 7A was expanded.
-This is to transactions between trusts and companies, where the company becomes presently entitled to trust income.
-This is where it is not paid and the cash is distributed to shareholders/associates.
+On 12 December 2002, Division 7A was expanded to include transactions between trusts and companies where the company becomes ‘presently entitled’ to trust income that is not paid, and the cash is distributed to shareholders or associates.

-On 1 July 2009, the Div 7A rules were further extended.
-This is to arrangements where interposed entities are used between trusts and shareholders/associates.
+On 1 July 2009, the Division 7A rules were further extended to arrangements involving interposed entities between trusts and shareholders or associates.

 What is the purpose of Division 7A ITAA 1936?